akshayjshah/blog/content/post/django-soft-deletion.md

 soft-deletion scheme, you can only have one active record for "betty@smith.com".
-Including deletion status in your constraint lets you keep both a soft-deleted and an active record with the same email address, but then you're out of luck -- any attempt to delete another record for Betty will throw an ``IntegrityError``.
+Including deletion status in your constraint lets you keep both a soft-deleted and an active record with the same email address, but then you're out of luck---any attempt to delete another record for Betty will throw an ``IntegrityError``.
 Luckily, there's a better way.

 ## The Null Solution